ONSgeo/sdg-9-1-1/README.md

    data will be stored in: `C:\Users\username\somewhere_else`

-   This is also true for the outputs directory which operates in the same way.
+   This is also true for the output directory, where the default directory for output data will be: 'C:\Users\username\scripts\SDGs\sdg_x_x_x_output'

-   Below these there are the other SDG specific parameters, these are where you can edit the parameters for the individual SDG calculation.

-   For this SDG the other parameters are:
+   For this SDG indicator the other user parameters are:
-     - The specific path to the raster population file for the single year
+     - The specific path to the raster population file for the single year (inc variable name?)
      - The specific path to the Rural Urban Classification file for the single year
      - The specific path to the LAD shape file for the single year
      - The specific path to the Roads shape file for the single year